-|Daniel F. Perkins, Ph.D.||Director, Clearinghouse for Military Family Readiness at Penn State; Professor of Family and Youth Resiliency and Policy, Department of Agricultural Economics, Sociology, and Education; and Courtesy Appointment with Human Development and Family Studiesemail@example.com|
+|Daniel F. Perkins, Ph.D.||Principal Scientist and Founder, Clearinghouse for Military Family Readiness at Penn State; Professor of Family and Youth Resiliency and Policy, Department of Agricultural Economics, Sociology, and Education; and Courtesy Appointment with Human Development and Family Studiesemail@example.com|

 About the Developers

 The 5210 Healthy Military Children and 5210 Healthy Children campaigns were conceived and developed through collaboration between the Office of the Deputy Assistant Secretary of Defense for Military Community and Family Policy (MC&FP) and the Resource Center for Improving Family Health Behaviors within the Clearinghouse for Military Family Readiness (Clearinghouse) Penn State.